ropensci/ramlegacy/cran-comments.md

 ## R CMD check results

-There were no ERRORs, no WARNINGs no NOTEs
+There were no ERRORs, no WARNINGs, no NOTEs.

 ## Downstream dependencies